MarkMurphy/user-api/README.md

 I've included a [Postman](https://www.postman.com/) collection and environment in the `postman` directory at the root of the project that you can [import](https://learning.postman.com/docs/postman/collections/data-formats/#importing-postman-data) to easily get started testing out the different api endpoints.

-I've added a bit of documentation to that as well so it should hopefully be pretty easy to find your way around the api endpints.
+I've added a bit of documentation to that as well so it should hopefully be pretty easy to find your way around the api endpoints.

 #### Authentication